20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 5-15 | Trip length: 3-5 days | Budget: $2,500-$4,000

 Boston turns American history from a textbook subject into a walking adventure.
-The Freedom Trail (2.5 miles, 16 historical sites) gives kids a physical path to follow through the city — red-painted bricks on the sidewalk lead from the Boston Common to the Bunker Hill Monument.
-Kids who've studied the American Revolution in school get to stand where the events actually happened.
+The Freedom Trail (2.5 miles, 16 historical sites) gives kids a physical path to follow — red-painted bricks lead from Boston Common to Bunker Hill Monument.
+Kids who've studied the Revolution in school get to stand where the events actually happened.

-Beyond history: the New England Aquarium's Giant Ocean Tank (200,000 gallons, sea turtles, sharks), the Boston Children's Museum (hands-on everything), and whale watch cruises that depart from the harbor (April-October).
-The city is compact enough that families can walk between most attractions, which saves on transportation and gives kids a sense of the city's layout.
-Faneuil Hall and the North End (Italian food district) handle the eating side of things nicely.
+Beyond history: the New England Aquarium's Giant Ocean Tank (200,000 gallons of sea turtles and sharks), the Boston Children's Museum (hands-on everything), and harbor whale-watch cruises (April–October).
+The city is compact enough to walk between most attractions, which saves on transportation and gives kids a sense of the layout.
+Faneuil Hall and the North End (Italian food district) handle the eating side.

 See our Boston family guide for Freedom Trail tips and a 4-day itinerary.